chilli007123/Dissertation/Dissertation_MD_FILE.md

 Anti-Virus evasion tool (AVET) is a popular tool that is commonly used by pen-testers.
 Again this tool is accessible through GitHub and utilises the python language.
 AVET comes with many different payloads and evasion techniques, such as sandbox evasion which make it a great tool to conduct our experiment with.

 ### Scarecrow
 The last tool to be used is Scarecrow.
 This tool is fairly recent compared to the other tools discussed, and had its first commit on March 3rd, 2021.
 Scarecrow has an interesting certificate signing capability which allows the malicious file to be fake-signed by organisations like Microsoft.
 Scarecrow cannot work on its own and therefore we will be generating payloads from Msfvenom and saving them in a `.bin` format so that we can then utilise the encryption and evasion techniques of Scarecrow.
+Scarecrow will allow us to output a multitude of different file types, ranging from exe, to DLL files.
+Giving us the best chance of evading AV, and generating a consistent payload.
 <!-- have more examples here -->

 # Results and discussion